 Total expenditures for land, exploration, drilling, production, and reclamation were $81 million in 2019, 26% less than in 2018.

 At the end of 2019, reported estimated uranium reserves were 31 million pounds U3O8 at a maximum forward cost of up to $30 per pound.
 At up to $50 per pound, reported estimated reserves were 206 million pounds U3O8.
 At up to $100 per pound, reported estimated reserves were 389 million pounds U3O8.
 These reserves are a fraction of likely total domestic uranium reserves because we did not include inferred resources that were not reported because of a lack of cost estimates or because the reserves were not located on actively managed properties.

 The uranium reserve estimates presented here cannot be compared with the much larger historical data set of uranium reserves published in the July 2010 report U.S. Uranium Reserves Estimates.
-Those reserve estimates were made by EIA based on data collected by EIA and data developed by the National Uranium Resource Evaluation (NURE) program, operated out of Grand Junction, Colorado, by DOE and predecessor organizations.
-The EIA data covered approximately 200 uranium properties with reserve estimates, collected from 1984 through 2002.
-The NURE data covered approximately 800 uranium properties with reserve estimates, developed from 1974 through 1983.
-Although the 2012 data collected by the Form EIA-851A survey covers a much smaller set of properties than the earlier EIA data and NURE data, EIA believes that within its scope the EIA-851A data provides more reliable estimates of the uranium recoverable at the specified forward cost than estimates derived from 1974 through 2003.
-In particular, this is because the NURE data has not been comprehensively updated in many years and is no longer a current data source.
+EIA estimated those reserves based on data we collected and data the National Uranium Resource Evaluation (NURE) program developed.
+The NURE is located in Grand Junction, Colorado, and is operated by the U.S. Department of Energy and predecessor organizations.
+The EIA data include about 200 uranium properties that have reserves, collected from 1984 through 2002.
+The NURE data include about 800 uranium properties with reserves, developed from 1974 through 1983.
+Although the data collected on the Form EIA-851A survey covers a much smaller set of properties than the earlier EIA data and NURE data, we believe that within its scope the Form EIA-851A data provide more reliable estimates of the uranium recoverable at each forward cost than the estimates derived from 1974 through 2002.
+In particular, the Form EIA-851A data are more reliable because the NURE data have not been comprehensively updated in many years and are no longer considered a current data source.